The MySQL server can operate in different SQL modes, and can apply

 This mode changes syntax and behavior to conform more closely to standard SQL.
 It is one of the special combination modes listed at the end of this section.

 If a value could not be inserted as given into a transactional table, abort the statement.
 For a nontransactional table, abort the statement if the value occurs in a single-row statement or the first row of a multiple-row statement.
-More detail is given later in this section.
+More details are given later in this section.

 Make MySQL behave like a “traditional” SQL database system.
 A simple description of this mode is “give an error instead of a warning” when inserting an incorrect value into a column.
 It is one of the special combination modes listed at the end of this section.